DKiloDesigns/CreatorFlow/docs/_blog_posts/2025-09-26_creating_responsive_accessible_user_interfaces.md

 ### Key Takeaways

-1. **Accessibility is a Foundation**: Build accessibility into every component from the start
+1. **Accessibility is a Foundation**: Build accessibility into every component from the start, following CreatorFlow principles.
 2. **Mobile-First Design**: Start with mobile constraints to ensure core functionality works everywhere
 3. **Semantic HTML**: Use proper HTML semantics to provide meaning and structure
 4. **ARIA Implementation**: Enhance semantics with ARIA attributes where needed